mehrvarz/webcall/README.md

 If you intend to host up to 1000 concurrent users or less, you can do so within 100KB of RAM.
 In other words, you can easily run WebCall as a small daemon along with your web server on a very small server.

-Keep in mind that all actual data (voice/video/files) is sent directly from device to device.
+Keep in mind that all actual data (audio/video/files) is sent directly from device to device.
 WebCall only connects the clients with each other.
-This is very economical from the point of view of server traffic and CPU load.
+This is very economical from the point of view of server, with only little traffic and CPU load being generated.

 [https://timur.mobi/webcall/install](https://timur.mobi/webcall/install)